ShaningSoul/PMFF/README.md

 experimental values, such as the dipole moments, lattice energy, proton transfer energy, and X-ray crystal structures.
 </br></br>
 Cited on this reference:</br>
-Sung Bo Hwang, Kyoung Tai No, et. al., Development of a Self-Balanced Force Field for Biomolecule Simulation, in preparing
+Sung Bo Hwang, Kyoung Tai No, et. al., Development of a Physics-based Molecular Force Field for Biomolecule Simulation, in preparing

 # Requirement
 1. OS : Windows 10 / MacOS